devsecopsbiz/cookbook/README.md

 * And to wrap up, let's [gather Business information](#Business)

-> Optional: Connect Azure DevOps to Power BI by [creating an active bugs report in Power BI based on a custom Analytics view](#PBI)
+> Optional: Connect Azure DevOps to Power BI by [creating an approved bugs report in Power BI based on a custom Analytics view](#PBI)

 *********